sipeed/NanoKVM/README.md

 > Your NanoKVM Power by RISC-V !
 > If you have any issues or suggestions, creating issue here, or tell us with [MaixHub Discussion](https://maixhub.com/discussion/nanokvm).

-## Opensource
+## Opensource & Contribution & Shipping

 The star is coming to 2K!
-We will organize and opensource backend source code in Mid October！(and it is also the time all preoreders ship out)
+We will organize and opensource backend source code in Mid October！(and it is also the time all preoreders  (before 10.1) ship out)

+### Update 10.18

+We have opensourced the backend code in 10.8, and thank you for Civil PR it immediately, we will give you newest NanoKVM-PCIe as a reward！
+The mid-Oct batch is starting testing and packaging, most order before 10.1 will ship out next and next next week.
+The aliexpress shipping date is change to Dec since 10.1, it is a conservative delivery time. the order in Oct. should send out during 11.15~12.15.

 ## Introduction